Manopphysics/MaShop/README.md

 the owner of the e-shop will have a summary of their revenue/profits and their selling history displayed.
 The user (customer/buyer) will also have to register and login and keep track of their buying history and a lot more.

-Requirements:
+## Requirements
-Software requirements:
+* Software requirements:
-Android studio: for the development of the android app Database app(Firebase)
+  * Android studio: for the development of the android app
+  * Database app(Firebase)
-APIs
+  * APIs
-git / github for remote working
+  * git / github for remote working

-This project will use mostly JAVA programming language (maybe a bit of SQL,XML etc).
+*This project will use mostly JAVA programming language (maybe a bit of XML etc).